DerekMarcinyshyn/towtruck/README.md

 [Mozilla Labs Tow Truck](http://towtruck.mozillalabs.com/)

 Version: 1.0

 License: GPLv2

 ##Description

-Tow Truck is collaboration made easy.
-Connect with some to share in your WordPress backend or frontend site and work, share, help.
+This is a WordPress plugin which loads the Mozilla Lab Tow Truck collaboration tool.
+Connect and share in your WordPress backend or frontend site and demonstrate, work, share, help, chat.

-More features to come.